Mark-Hopkins-at-Williams/final-project-TWdean1/README.md

 - ``paintCanvas.py``: Canvas for users to draw on.
 - ``medium_model_lstm``: The trained LSTM-based model.
 - ``medium_model_cnn``: The trained cnn only based model.
+- ``WriteUp.pdf``: A writeup explaining our inspiration and methods for the deliverable.

 ## Important downloads from Drive BEFORE running files below
 - Unzip ``medium_test_data.zip`` and ``data.zip`` into the main project folder